awsdocs/aws-cdk-guide/v2/use_cfn_template.md

 ------

 You can import multiple nested stacks with either or both methods\.
-When importing the main template, you provide a mapping between the resource name of each nested stack and its template file, and this mapping can contain any number of entries\.
+When importing the main template, you provide a mapping between the resource name of each nested stack and its template file\.
+This mapping can contain any number of entries\.
 To do it after the initial import, call `loadNestedStack()` once for each nested stack\.

 After importing a nested stack, you can access it using the main template's [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include.CfnInclude.html#getwbrnestedwbrstacklogicalid](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include.CfnInclude.html#getwbrnestedwbrstacklogicalid) method\.